siverpro/testnet_wiki/docs/10_Interacting_with_Factom_Blockchain.md

 (equivalent to Entry credits), chains and entries created, information on transfers and account balances pulled and APIs interfaced.

 If you are interested in interacting with the Factom Community Testnet, download the latest appropriate [binary release](https://github.com/FactomProject/distribution/releases).
-This will install the factomd, factom-cli and factom-walletd.
+This will install the factomd, factom-cli and factom-walletd commandline tools.
 Now download factomd.conf from the [testnet toolkit](https://github.com/FactomProject/factomd-testnet-toolkit) and place it in the appropriate folder.
 For Ubuntu, this will be in your home folder `~/.factom/m2`.
 For Windows, look in your AppData/Roaming folder.

 Open a terminal window and start factom: